S8A/s8a.github.io/_posts/2019-08-05-sicp-doubts.md

 ---
 layout: post
 title: "I will not complete the SICP book"
-og_desc: There's no point in learning techniques aimlessly.
+description: There's no point in learning techniques aimlessly.
 category: projects
 ---
 I finished section 2.2. of the SICP book last Friday.
 I decided to not continue with it, for several reasons.
 Instead, I will complete the HTDP book.